 The Rest Of The Kit

 What about the rest of the kit?
 Well, if you are prepared to live with pre-ground coffee, then maybe that’s it.
-However, you won’t be surprised to learn that I’m not, so I always travel with a grinder, my bright red feldfarb in fact.
+However, you won’t be surprised to learn that I’m not, so I always travel with a grinder.
+For a while, this was my bright red feldfarb, but recently I took delivery of a brand new Aergrind, Knock’s latest grinder, designed specifically for travel.
 I make no secret of my love for Knock’s grinders.
 In terms of value for money, I think that they are the best hand grinders on the market.
 Prior owning my Knocks (I also have a wooden feldgrind which I use at home), I used a ceramic burr hand grinder which was good as far as it went.

-The main drawback was that neither of them (yes, I had two) were that easy to adjust.
+The main drawback was that neither of the ceramic grinders (yes, I had two) were that easy to adjust.
 Now I’ll readily admit that if you are travelling with just a single method of making your coffee (say an Aeropress) then this is less of an issue, but as soon as you start switching between methods, it becomes a real pain.
 In fact, as an alternative to getting the Knock, I was actively considering travelling with both ceramic grinders, one set up for Aeropress and one for cafetiere.
+Which would have been a pain.

 The other big piece of kit is a pair of scales.
 I realise that this is another thing I’ve not really written about, but to put it simply, I would not be without my scales.
 At home I have a very fancy set of Bonavita auto-tare scales, and while I’ve tried travelling with them, they are bulky and I worry about them getting damaged.
 Instead a have a rather battered set of On Balance Envy scales, which I find a good compromise.
 For starters, they are about one-third of the cost of my fancy scales and while they don’t have a built-in timer, they are relatively robust and weigh up to 2kg, with a resolution of 0.1g.
 If all you are ever doing is weighing coffee, then you can probably get away with an even smaller set, but these usually only weigh up to 500g and since I like to weigh my water as well (I know, I know…) they’re not really suitable.